 Emergency Transport to Saint Francis Medical Center

-A specially trained neonatal transport team is available by helicopter or ambulance to move critically ill infants to Saint Francis from other regional hospitals 24/7.
+A specially trained neonatal transport team is available or ambulance to move critically ill infants to Saint Francis from other regional hospitals 24/7.

 Providing an unprecedented level of care, the state-of-the-art Level III NICU treats premature infants and term newborns with infections, birth defects, breathing difficulties, growth restriction and maternal health problems.
 Care is provided for infants of the following ages: